Apple Hires Sam Jadallah To Revamp Its Smart Home Business

 Apple is getting serious about securing a spot in the home technology space.
-According to a recent report from CNBC, the company has just tapped ex-Microsoft executive and former CEO of a smart lock company to improve its home initiatives.
+According to a recent report from CNBC, the company has just tapped Sam Jadallah, an ex-Microsoft executive and former CEO of a smart lock company to improve its home initiatives.

 Apple currently has a host of products geared toward turning a regular house into a smart home, including HomeKit, which is the company’s software used to tie together various third-party products.
 By using HomeKit with compatible third-party smart home products, like bulbs and smart plugs, users are able to control different aspects of their home via their smartphones.
 Apple has also introduced its own smart speaker, the HomePod, with voice recognition and Siri-functionality which gives users the power to control their home using voice commands.